 Sector objectives & options

-What are feasible objectives for this economic activity?
-Taking into consideration dependencies on the performance of other activities, what options exist to achieve these objectives for this economic activity?
+What are feasible objectives for this economic activity in your city or community?
+Taking into consideration dependencies on the performance of other activities, what options exist to achieve below objectives for this economic activity?

 Regimes vary strongly in accordance with the level of institutional development in a country, the presence of the activities and the level of regulation.

 - What are suitable arrangements for training the human resources in this sector?
 (Pico level)

 - What are preferable (legal) structures for producing the goods or delivering the services: cooperative2, private corporation, public-private partnership, charity, membership organisation?
 (Micro level)

 - What aspects of the sector assets should be managed in a cooperative (e.g. irrigation schemes), via charity, or in a sector federation?
 (Meso level)